spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/1-docker.md

 # Installing by Using Docker Compose

-Spring Cloud Data Flow provides a Docker Compose file to let you quickly bring up Spring Cloud Data Flow, Skipper, Apache Kafka, Prometheus, and prebuilt dashboards for Grafana (instead of having to install them manually).
+Spring Cloud Data Flow provides a Docker Compose file to let you quickly bring up Spring Cloud Data Flow, Skipper, and MySQL, Apache Kafka.
+Follow the [customizing](%currentPath%/installation/local/docker-customize) guide to switch to RabbitMQ or to a different database.
+Prometheus or InfluxDB, along with Grafana can be configured for monitoring the stream and task applications.
-Alternatively, you can follow the [manual installation steps](%currentPath%/installation/local/manual)

 [[tip | Upgrade to latest version of Docker ]]
 | We recommended that you upgrade to the [latest version](https://docs.docker.com/compose/install/) of Docker before running the `docker-compose` command.
 We have tested with Docker Engine version `18.09.2`.